rubyforgood/casa/README.md

 **More information:**

-Learn more about PG CASA [here](https://pgcasa.org/) and about Montgomery CASA [here](https://casaspeaks4kids.com)

-You can read the complete [role description of a CASA volunteer](https://pgcasa.org/volunteer-description/) in Prince George's County as well.
+The complete [role description of a CASA volunteer](https://pgcasa.org/volunteer-description/) in Prince George's County.

 ## Developing! ✨🛠✨